Leading Ahead of What's Next: The new rules of business

 Talent is Overrated: Unexpected Truths of Great Performance

 What if everything you know about raw talent, hard work, and great performance is wrong?
 Scientific research on great performance shows that what most of us believe is off-base—which means we’ll never perform as well as we could.
 Geoff Colvin, author of the groundbreaking international bestseller Talent Is Overrated: What Really Separates World-Class Performers From Everybody Else, explains the findings and relates them to real life in real organizations.
 He shows how most organizations value the wrong things—how passion, honesty, and learning are more valuable than hours, IQ, or “native ability.”
 In this engaging, entertaining talk, Colvin demonstrates that world-class performance doesn’t come from mysterious natural gifts but rather from highly specific behaviors that every person and organization can adopt.
 Those who apply these principles gain a tremendous advantage.

-Born and raised in Vermillion, South Dakota, Geoff is an honors graduate of Harvard with a degree in economics and has an M.B.A. from New York University.
+A native of Vermillion, South Dakota, Geoff Colvin is an honors graduate of Harvard with a degree in economics and has an M.B.A. from New York University.